 Australian Standards database, provided by SAI Global Standards, maintains the world’s largest repository of standards and technical publications, including the complete collection of current Australian Standards.
 ISO standards are included on the platform.

-Standards Australia have updated how their content can be used ensuring that users comply with the Digital Rights Management (DRM), and do not breach the license requirements for Standards.
+Standards Australia have updated how their content can be used, ensuring that users comply with the Digital Rights Management (DRM), and do not breach the license requirements for Standards.

 Australian Standards are now accessed via the new i2i Platform through the A-Z Databases.
-The i2i Platform is a customisable secure online service for organising standards and technical information for storage, retrieval and distribution.
+The i2i Platform is a customisable, secure online service for organising standards and technical information for storage, retrieval and distribution.

-Accessing and viewing standards online on the i2i Platform is easy, and does not require an individual registration and installation of any software.
+Accessing and viewing standards online on the i2i Platform is easy and does not require individual registration and installation of any software.
 If not already logged in, a user will be taken to the MyVU portal login page to log in with their student or staff ID to access the platform.

 Follow the steps below to obtain your Australian Standard.